johndanger/DankMaterialShell_Plugin_InhibitSleep/README.md

 # InhibitSleep

-This plugin polls DMS media devices and will disable sleep if one is found.
-This provides similar functionality to Caffeine GNOME extension, without having to manually click the button.
+This plugin polls DMS mpris players and disables sleep if one is found.

 The plugin has a widget that has a coffee cup icon, when sleep is inhibited, the icon's color changes to the primary accent color, when sleep is not being inhibited, the icon is 30% opacity light gray.